arne-munch-ellingsen/Intent-Lifecycle-Managent/src/Intent-Management-API-TMF921/README.md

  You now have the code for the server (stub), change current direcotry to the folder where the Docker file is ```cd out/5g4data/python-flask```.
 In this folder, first build the server using this command ```docker build -t openapi_server .```.
 This will create a docker images for your API server.
 Run the API server using this command ```docker run -p 8080:8080 openapi_server```.
 The server is now ready to accept https calls on ```https://localhost:8080```.
 The server also creates a swagger ui for the server and this ui can be accessed on ```http://localhost:8080/intentManagement/ui/```.

  ## Use the example client code (intent owner) to send an intent to the server (intent handler)
+We have also added a python [client](../CreateIntent/create_intent_tm921.py) program.
+The client program "simulates" an intent owner, and the API server is in this setting the intent handler.
+Run the python client like this ```python create_intent_tm921.py```